 COVID-19: Alert Level Increase in All Network Facilities

-Control at the entrance to facilities and the application of all preventive measures recommended by the Public Health office, such as wearing a mask, physical distancing and frequent handwashing, will be reinforced.
+Infection prevention measures: Checks at facility entrances and the application of all preventive measures recommended by Public Health, such as wearing a mask, physical distancing and frequent handwashing, are still in effect.